AndrewEmad14/ITIDocs/RedHat/Lectures/redHatDay#4.md

             -n                  // to sort by numbers instead of strings -k                  //key (column)
             -t:
+    whereis command or app
+        location of command or app
+    w
+        who is online

 # SIGNALS
     a signal is a message sent to a process to perform a certain action